 Operating hours for the McKinley Presidential Library and Museum are Tuesday – Saturday 9:00AM to 4:00PM.

 The McKinley National Monument’s interior public access is closed seasonally November 1, 2022 to April 1, 2023.

 Unfortunately, it was bitterly cold and I was a little sick, so I didn’t have the chance to enjoy too many places to eat.
 But there are some great coffee spots in the downtown Canton area.
 First I visited Muggswigz Coffee and Tea Bar.
 They have an amazing selection of coffee, tea and pastries, some of which were made with tea!
 I enjoyed a chai muffin and Earl Grey cup cake for lunch (it was snowing and they didn’t serve mains, so I decided to indulge in every child’s dream lunch of multiple sweet treats) and they were both delicious.

 After walking around town a little, I stumbled upon Cultured Coffee and enjoyed a hot chocolate at yet another great coffee spot.
-As we’ve written previously, we try to avoid Starbucks whenever possible, and in Canton it’s easy with these two great coffee shops downtown.
+As we’ve written previously, we try to avoid Starbucks whenever possible.
+That’s easy in Canton with these two great coffee shops downtown.

 The Pro Football Hall of Fame draws a lot of visitors in summer, but most families just pass through on a road trip and don’t spend much time in town.
 For families that visit the Pro Football Hall of Fame, consider grabbing some lunch or coffee and having a stroll around.
 There’s more to Canton, Ohio than you’d probably expect.

 Traveling in Ohio